Enhanced superconductivity in PbTe-In hybrids: Josephson devices

-We next explore Josephson devices in an SS geometry.
-Figure 3(a) shows an SEM of device D. The junction width is $\sim$ 270 nm, and was formed by shadow-wall deposition \cite{Zitong}.
+We next explore Josephson devices (SS geometry).
+Figure 4(a) shows an SEM of device D. The junction width is $\sim$ 270 nm, and was formed by shadow-wall deposition \cite{Zitong}.
 The In film is continuous and $\sim$ 1.3 $\upmu$m long on each side of the junction.
-Figure 3(b) shows the $I$-$V$ curve over a large $I$-range.
+Figure 4(b) shows the $I$-$V$ curve over a large $I$-range.
 The red dashed line is a linear fit for $V >$ 2.2 mV.
 The slope of the fit gives an estimation of the normal state resistance $R_{\text{n}} \sim$ 2.68 k$\Omega$.
 The intercept of the fit (extrapolation) on $I$-axis gives an estimation of the excess current $I_{\text{excess}} \sim$ 0.53 $\upmu$A. We then calculate $eI_{\text{excess}}R_{\text{n}}/\Delta \sim$ 1.2, corresponding to a junction transparency of $\sim$ 80$\%$ \cite{Flensberg_1988}.

-Figure 3(c) shows the gate dependence of supercurrent.
+Figure 4(c) shows the gate dependence of supercurrent.
 For a better visibility, differential resistance $R \equiv dV/dI$ is plotted, by numerically differentiating the $I$-$V$ curves.
-For line cuts in $I$-$V$ format, see Fig. 3(d).
+For line cuts in $I$-$V$ format, see Fig. 4(d).
 The switching current can be gate-tuned from 0 to 400 nA.
 The corresponding Josephson energy, $E_J = \hbar I_c/2e \sim$ 380 $\upmu$eV ($\sim$ 200 GHz), is sufficient to realize a gatemon qubit \cite{2015_PRL_gatemon, Huo_gatemon}.
-In Fig. S6, we show a second Josephson device with tunable switching current (from 0 nA to 150 nA).
+In Fig. S7 \cite{SM}, we show a second Josephson device with tunable switching current (from 0 nA to 150 nA).

-We then fix $V_{\text{G}}$ and scan $B$ along different axis, see Fig. 3(a) for the axis labeling.
-Figure 3(e) is the $B_z$ scan (aligned with the wire).
-The supercurrent is fully suppressed at $\sim$ 1 T. As a contrast, the $B_y$ and $B_x$ scans in Figs. 3(f-g) reveal a much smaller critical field.
-Figure 3(h) plots line cuts along the three $B$ directions: At $|B|$ = 0.3 T, the supercurrent for the $z$-direction is clearly visible, while for the $y$ and $x$ directions, the supercurrent is suppressed.
-This anisotropic behavior is likely due to orbital effects of the In film.
+We then fix $V_{\text{G}}$ and scan $B$ along different axis, see Fig. 4(a) for the axis labeling.
+Figure 4(e) is the $B_z$ scan (aligned with the wire).
+The supercurrent is fully suppressed at $\sim$ 1 T. As a contrast, the $B_y$ and $B_x$ scans in Figs. 4(f-g) reveal a much smaller critical field.
+Figure 4(h) plots line cuts along the three $B$ directions: At $|B|$ = 0.3 T, the supercurrent for the $z$-direction is clearly visible, while for the $y$ and $x$ directions, the supercurrent is suppressed.
+This anisotropic behavior of $B$ dependence is likely due to orbital effects.
+For $B$ aligned in the $z$ axis, i.e. parallel to the nanowire and In film, the orbital effects of $B$ is minimized.
+A higher critical field is thus expected.
+For the other two directions, $B$ is either perpendicular to the film or the nanowire.
+Orbital effects thus suppress superconductivity and a lower critical field is observed.
 The critical field of supercurrent is smaller than that of the gap, as supercurrent is generally more fragile and sensitive to $B$.
+For temperature dependence of the devices, see Fig. S8 \cite{SM}.